 The tradition of decorating our houses with greenery at Christmas was brought to New Zealand by British settlers.
 Today, it is hard to imagine a Kiwi summer Christmas without the trees and mistletoe wreaths popularised by Queen Victoria.

-From 5 – 31 December 2021 Okains Bay Museum features displays of Christmas trees throughout the museum’s buildings and collections spaces.
-You’ll be transported back in time to a Christmas night over 100 years ago, with uniquely designed trees decorated by talented local groups and individuals.
-You can even vote for your favourite.
+From 3 December 2023 – 13 January 2024, Okains Bay Museum will feature displays of Christmas trees throughout the museum’s buildings and collections spaces.
+You’ll be transported back in time to a Christmas night over 100 years ago, with uniquely designed trees decorated by talented local artists and craftspeople.

-Designers will be supplied with an undecorated artificial tree.
+Designers will be supplied with an undecorated artificial tree (approx. 6 feet high).
 Live trees are not suitable for a museum environment as they can introduce pests.
 No organic materials are to be used for the decorations for the same reason.

 Each display will carry information about the designer, their inspiration and their theme.
-The public may vote for their favourite display, onsite or online.
+The public may vote for their favourite display.

 1: Choose a theme

 It might be linked to your group or organisation, or the part of the museum collection where your tree will be displayed.
-For instance, the museum has collection areas focussed on old musical instruments, colonial home life, blacksmithing, local ANZACs, saddlery and lots more!
+For instance, the museum has collection areas focused on musical instruments, colonial home life, blacksmithing, local ANZACs, saddlery and lots more!

 2: Design Your Tree